alienown/github-actions/generate-changelog/README.md

    - Sends commit messages to AI to generate a changelog entry
    - Creates a new branch and PR with the updated CHANGELOG.md
    - If an entry for the current version already exists, new changes are appended to that section

+3. **Workflow Dispatch**: When manually triggered with a PR number:
+   - Fetches all commits from the specified PR (maximum 250 commits)
+   - Reads the version from your specified version file
+   - Sends commit messages and version info to AI to generate a changelog entry
+   - Commits the updated CHANGELOG.md directly to the specified PR branch
+   - If an entry for the current version already exists, new changes are appended to that section
+   - Useful for regenerating changelog for existing PRs or when automatic triggers didn't run

 ## Version File Format